Truongphi20/sumfor/README.md

-Creat sum formula of polinomial functions
+Create sum formula of polinomial functions
 =========================================

 This algorithm help compute the sum formula of known function, from 1 to somewhere.